hartonoosu/Final_Cybella/README.md

 # Backend = Speech Emotion Detection (Voice)

-Please follow the `README.md` inside the `speech-emotion-detection` directory for the full installation instruction.
+Please follow the `README.md` inside the `Backend-CybellaAI` directory for the full installation instruction.

 ## Steps to Run the Backend

 1. Open backend directory in the terminal:

     ```bash
-    cd speech-emotion-detection
+    cd Backend-CybellaAI
     ```

 2. Activate the virtual environment: